- Search The Registry

-Alfre Woodard, an African American actress, was born on this date in 1953.
+Alfre Woodard, a Black actress, was born on this date in 1953.

 Born in Tulsa, OK, she is the youngest of three children.
 She was named by her godmother, who claimed she saw a vision of Alfre's name written out in gold letters.
-A former high school cheerleader and track star, Alfre was bitten by the acting bug after being persuaded to audition for her school play by a nun at her school.
+A former high school cheerleader and track star, Alfre was bitten by the acting bug after being persuaded to audition for her school play by a nun.

-Her film credits are too numerous to list, but among the oustanding movies in which she has appeared are "The Rainbow Is Enuf" (1982), "For Colored Girls Who Have Considered Suicide," "Mandela," (1987) "A Mother's Courage: The Mary Thomas Story," and "Miss Firecracker" (1989).
+Her film credits are many, but among the outstanding movies in which she has appeared are "The Rainbow Is Enuf" (1982), "For Colored Girls Who Have Considered Suicide," "Mandela," (1987) "A Mother's Courage: The Mary Thomas Story," and "Miss Firecracker" (1989).

 She lives in Santa Monica, CA, with her husband, writer Roderick Spencer.
 They have two adopted children, Mavis and Duncan.